Category: Keyboards⌨️

 I called it K.C. (aka “Kacey”) simply from Keyboard Controller.
 A catchy cool name for software is a thing, isn’t it.

-The readme with all key features is visible on github too.
+The readme with all key features is visible there too.
 Here will be a more practical description.

 ✍️Motivation